d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 d2l.plt.imshow(out_img);
 ```

-In a fully convolutional network, we [**initialize the transposed convolution layer for upsampled bilinear interpolation.
-For a $1\times 1$ convolution layer, we use Xavier for randomly initialization.**]
+In a fully convolutional network, we [**initialize the transposed convolutional layer with upsampling of bilinear interpolation.
+For the $1\times 1$ convolutional layer, we use Xavier initialization.**]

 ```{.python .input}
 W = bilinear_kernel(num_classes, num_classes, 64)